-Activation by Personalization (ABP) method
+Activation by Personalization (ABP)

 Advanced Encryption Standard (AES)

-Figure 5: LoRaWAN secured application data transfer
+Figure 5: Secured application data transfer in LoRaWAN

-- Dynamically activated devices (OTAA) use the application key (AppKey) to derive the two session keys during the activation procedure.
-In the network, their value is set to the default AppKey which will then be used to activate all devices.
-It is recommended to implement a customized AppKey value for each device.
-Importantly, at no point in the whole security process are keys sent over the air.
-Only the missing parts of a calculation from both sides are exchanged.
-This makes it extremely complex to generate any key by intercepting over-the-air traffic.
+- Dynamically activated devices (OTAA) use the Application Key (AppKey) during the activation process to derive the two Session Keys.
+In the network, their value is set to the default AppKey, which is then used to activate all devices.
+The implementation of an individual AppKey for each device is recommended.
+The decisive factor is that in the entire security process keys are never sent using the over-the-air method.
+Only the missing parts of a calculation are exchanged from both sides.
+The generation of keys by intercepting over-the-air traffic is therefore extremely complex.

 - Encrypted messages have the same length as the key.

 - The ABP method sets both session keys permanently, which leads to weaknesses.

 - The storage of LoRaWAN keys (AppKey, NwkSKey and AppSKey) is a fundamental problem.
 Network security must be taken into account at every stage of development and exploitation.
 Several vulnerabilities exist in terms of key lifecycle management, session key generation, storage and transport, which require careful development and implementation.
 Giving customers access to device keys is not beneficial to sales.
 With known side channel attacks, keys can be recovered from the device memory.
 All device keys should be appropriately secured, e.g. by encryption with master keys, to reduce the risk of their disclosure.
 The storage of LoRaWAN network server keys is a process for which a complete system solution must be provided.